AIDAluna: Operational history

 AIDAluna started her maiden voyage on 22 March 2009, departing Hamburg.
-This 14-day voyage culminated in Palma de Mallorca, with stops at Le Havre, Santander, A Coruña, Lisbon, Cadiz, Tangier, Valencia, and Barcelona.
+This 14-day voyage culminated in Palma de Mallorca, with stops at Le Havre, Santander, A Coruña, Lisbon, Cádiz, Tangier, Valencia, and Barcelona.
 In Summer 2009, she was deployed in Baltic Sea and in Winter, she was redeployed in Canary Islands.
 AIDAluna made her first call in Kiel on 22 April and in Rostock-Warnemünde on 8 May, departing from Palma de Mallorca.
 She made ten roundtrip cruises in the Baltic during the 2009 Summer season.
 In 2011, AIDAluna was redeployed in the Caribbean and offered 14-day cruises, with additional 6 to 8-day sailings.
 On her way to the Caribbean, AIDAluna sailed the United States East Coast, calling at New York City.
 AIDAluna made the first visit to Bermuda by an AIDA Cruises' ship in September 2011.
 In April 2014, the ship had a scrubber system installed to reduce its emissions.